Mobile Strategy

 Salesforce Mobile App

-The standard Salesforce mobile app (available on iOS and Android) provides access to most Salesforce functionality with zero custom development.
+Available on iOS and Android, the standard Salesforce mobile app provides access to most Salesforce functionality with zero custom development.

 Capabilities